 To create a sprayable medium using this glow powder, combine with our water-based lacquer.After your project, wipe clean any used equipment and dispose of soiled items in a rubbish bin.

-See all the colours in our glow in the dark range HERE.
+See all the colours in our glow in the dark range, although they are for use with solvent based mediums HERE.

 WHAT IS GLOW IN THE DARK?
 HOW DOES IT WORK?

 Anything that glows in the dark is phosphorescent or photoluminescent.
 All our phosphorescent products are made using a high grade phosphor called strontium aluminate.